Digital Artist Emi Haze

-I always loved the gesture and the warmth of the sign in a sketch, in stroke with acrylic or oil colour, in the splashes of watercolour or ink.
+I always loved the gesture and the warmth of the sign in a sketch, in stroke with acrylic or oil color, in the splashes of watercolor or ink.

 All the art world is the fundamental source of inspiration in the creative process, and I’m referring not only to visual art and fashion but also to music, film-making, photography.